subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ```

 :::info
-These commands are supposed to be run the first time, right after cloning the template.
-Some, like `make up` or `make migrate`, may throw a warning or an error, because the container is already running and migration had already been applied.
+These commands are intended for the first time you run the project.
+Please note that some of these commands, including `make up` and `make migrate`, could throw a warning or an error.
+This is because the container will already be running and migration will have been applied.
 :::

-Bear in mind that, for the purpose of this tutorial, running the project is not strictly **necessary**.
+For the purposes of this tutorial, running the project is not strictly **necessary**.
 If you would like to skip ahead, we recommend at least running the Postgres container using the `make up` command.

 ## Define the schema